Basser College, University of New South Wales: Student life

 Each individual Director is charged with the operation and management of a succinct portfolio of Officers of the House.
 Each Officer is appointed to complete a specific role within the college, i.e. the organisation of the annual Basser College Ball.
 In 2021, the Basser Ball will be organised by officers Emilie Hughes and Adam Coppel.
 Rumour has it that Basser Ball 2021 was one of the most extraordinary nights of the year.
 Despite COVID Restrictions, the two phenomenal organisational whizzes were able to build the hype and unleash onto the residents a true night of nights.
 T-30 Days.
 Get Keen.

-The House Committee is in turn overseen and directed by the Basser student Executive, consisting of a Treasurer, Secretary and President.
-The Executive works with the Dean of College to ensure that the rules of the College and the responsibilities of each resident are upheld and maintained respectively.
-The current Basser College House President is Kashia McGrath.
-The current Secretary is Laurence Catanzariti.
-The current Treasurer is Issy Shaw.
-The current Dean of Basser College is Gillian Turner.
+The House Committee is in turn overseen and directed by the Basser student executive, consisting of a treasurer, secretary and president.
+The executive works with the dean of college to ensure that the rules of the college and the responsibilities of each resident are upheld and maintained respectively.
+The current dean of Basser College is Gillian Turner.

 Basser College also hosts an annual 'Parent's Weekend' where parents are invited to experience the students' College activities.

-Academic support is available to every resident in College by UNSW support staff.
-Senior College residents can also earn the title of 'Academic Mentor' on the basis of exemplary academic performance.
+Academic support is available to every resident in college by UNSW support staff.
+Senior college residents can also earn the title of 'Academic Mentor' on the basis of exemplary academic performance.
 Academic Mentors are charged with the responsibility of assisting their faculty peers.

-Three meals per day are provided during session at the nearby Goldstein Dining Hall which is shared with the other Kensington Colleges – Philip Baxter, Goldstein and Fig Tree Hall.
+Three meals per day are provided during session at the nearby Goldstein Dining Hall, which is shared with the other Kensington Colleges – Philip Baxter, Goldstein and Fig Tree Hall.